samuelfuchs/resident-unit-management/README.md

 ### Dashboard
 - **Admin Dashboard**: Displays user statistics, system logs, and quick links for management.
 - **Receptionist Dashboard**: Focused on managing residents and units.
-- **Resident Dashboard**: Personal information and updates related to the resident.
+- **Resident Dashboard**: Personal information, useful contacts, and updates related to the resident.

 ---